Uhsendin/tic-tac-toe/README.md

 # tic-tac-toe
-Tic, Tac, Toe builting using JavaScript!
+Here is a very simple Tic, Tac, Toe game!
+Built using HTML5, CSS and JavaScript.

+© Uhsendin